vtrucco/jtframe/README.md

 AS4C32M8SA  -6/-7 |  60/55 (1 bank)  | 2-4    |  4-6 | 12/14 | 18/21  | 6/6      | 2.5 | 5/5.4
 W9825G6KH-6       |   60             | <3.8   | <6.5 |  15   |  15    | 6        |  3  | 6

+## Maximum Current (MiST)

+MiST uses a single SDRAM module, with about 4pF per pin.
+In order to charge it up to 3.3V in 4ns we need 3.3mA.
+Current per pin is limited to 4mA in order to prevent noise.

 ## SDRAM Header (MiSTer)

 Pin view with SDRAM on top, ethernet cable on the bottom right